What part will you play?

 - 40% of those who age-out are homeless in the first year • 66% are incarcerated in the first year

-- 70% are pregnant by their 21st birthday
+- 70% of females are pregnant by their 21st birthday

 - Long-term relationships are required to change the future of aged-out teens